 Where is your office located?

-We currently have five locations: Nevada City, Auburn, and Chico, and then two of them are in Yuba City, CA.
+We currently have four locations: 1 in Grass Valley, 1 in Chico, and then 2 in Yuba City, CA.

 This office is on the corner of Bridge & Lindon street.